kwertyhugo/Kurt_Hugo_Portfolio/README.md

 You can find my resume and my works in this public repository for your own references.

-You can also find more about me here:
+You can also find out more about me here:
 [LSLinks Public Profile](https://dlsu-vcf-csm.symplicity.com/profiles/kurtjustine.hugo2)